vpg222/Applied-Cryptography/README.md

 ### Approach #3 Non sense approach

-use the whatever the cipher we have perform modulus calculation with 27.
+1. use the whatever the cipher we have perform modulus calculation with 27.
 Use that to create a raw map.

+2. use this raw map to revert the ciphertext

+3. substituition with evaluation

 ## How to evaluate the plaintext